UgCS

 • UgCS elevation database - the data itself is an SRTM with 90m precision

-• UgCS PRO / UgCS ENTERPRISE users have the option to import any elevation data (DEM) for the inspection region
+• UgCS PRO / UgCS EXPERT / UgCS ENTERPRISE users have the option to import any elevation data (DEM) for the inspection region

 • UgCS route planner always tries to calculate actual flight path in a safe distance from digital elevation model (DEM)